|

 Since I have been working as an artist, I have always had times when I felt that I couldn't continue any longer with what I was doing and that I had to find new forms of expression.
 I have found this process of renewing, changing and adjusting to be both exciting and, at times, an uncomfortable challenge.
 There were easier changes like starting to work with Japanese woodblock printmaking after years of etching, or shifting from colour images to black-and-white, and then back, and back again.

 There was a major shift seven years ago, when I was no longer satisfied with my rather graphic sharp-edged woodblock prints.
 I had been drawing my images directly onto the wooden plate with a pencil.
 I had the idea of painting my designs with a brush on Japanese paper, pasting the paper onto the blocks, then recutting the brush strokes.
 This allowed for more spontaneous expression and I was able to create very painterly and soft prints, which rather resembled water-colours.
+In the previous years, during sketching, I always had a fairly exact image in mind which I tried to express as "perfectly" as possible, like the distilling of an essence.
+As soon as I had done my sketch, almost everything was fixed and I executed the idea by cutting and later printing a limited edition, with all copies looking as similar as possible.

 I had a key experience in 2007 when I was working in a Canadian printmaking studio as an artist-in-residence.
 A renowned Canadian master printer came to visit and I showed him the proofs of the print I was working on.
 I expected him to point out what he thought was the best version, but he felt that all of the proofs had something.
 At the time, I found that just an interesting opinion.
 But over the years, this point of view kept working within me.